SvenMichaelKlose/tre/README.md

 # Syntax

-tré comes with a lot of syntactical sugar and it's probably the best thing to get started with if you know Lisp already.

-* to get rid of those embarrassing parentheses
+tré comes with a lot of syntactical sugar to get rid of those embarrassing braces and to keep things snappy.
-* to keep one from repeating oneself

 ## General abbreviations